 Brian Alldredge - Elder

 Brian came to Forest Lake in 1975 while attending Niceville High School.
-He has been teaching at Rocky Bayou Christian School for 42 years.
+He has been teaching at Rocky Bayou Christian School for 44 years.
 He is married to Carla.
-They have three sons, three daughters, and fifteen grandchildren.
+They have three sons, three daughters, and twenty-two grandchildren.

 -